atomaszewicz/Bond/RStudio/Analysis.md

 ```
 ![rate_metricbond](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/rate_metricbond.png?raw=TRUE)

-It is clear that different bonds were scored much differently.
-We will explore this in the next section.
-Another point of note is that the LetterBoxd scores are almost always above the others; this is investigated in part A of the Appendix.
+The ratings jump up and down to various degrees, but as we saw with the average of each metric LetterBoxd scores are generally higher and RT User are generally lower.
+In the next section we will look at how the different actors potrayal of agent 007 stack up, then after that we will investigate the change between movies (i.e. how big the jumps up and down are).
+In Appendix A we briefly study how LetterBoxd scores are almost always above the others.

 ### Bond Actor

-Now we want to examine how each Bond Actor was scored on average.
+We wish to examine how each Bond Actor was scored on average.

 ```R
 #First we create a vector of the names and a blank data frame to store our average by bond and by metric